 If not, then I guess I'll have no other choice than to make that movie myself.

-Although I'm not sure it will ever be fun, as Daniel Keyes opined in the title above, but it is a subject about which I have been asked about quite often.
+Although I'm not sure it will ever be fun, as Daniel Keyes opined in the title above, but it is a subject about which I have been asked almost as often as the American/British thing as above.
 Specifically, BluFly's seemingly random approach to the use of the various types of quotation marks: in particular the ‘ and ’ (single quotes), the “ and ” (double quotes) and, above all else the funky, Gallic « and » (guillemets).
 There's a method to the madness, and if you're interested in this subject, read on.

 Single quotes are reserved for two scenarios: the first is when I'm paraphrasing — attributing speech to someone without claiming it's a direct quote but rather, capturing the spirit of what was said rather than the precise words.
 Like what my cello teachers told me above.
 The second scenario is trickier: to provide emphasis, often with a hint of sarcasm, as would be the case for my use of the word « rules » in the previous paragraph.
 In popular culture, you might now refer to them as air quotes or, as some prefer, scare quotes.